GreenGremlin/sub/README.md

     ln -s rush-who rush-w

 Now, `rush w` should run `libexec/rush-who`, and save you mere milliseconds of typing every day!

-## Prepare your sub

-Clone this repo:

-    git clone git://github.com/37signals/sub.git [name of your sub] cd [name of your sub]
-    ./prepare.sh [name of your sub]

-The prepare script will run you through the steps for making your own sub.
-Also, don't call it `sub`, by the way!
-Give it a better name.

 ## Install your sub